zevo-enterprise/zevo-enterprise/README.md

 ---

-## How to collaborate: Look for one of our associates online.
+## How to collaborate: Find the best paid remote collaboration opportunities online.

 ---